 - The pursuit of gambling (for example Poker, Roulette, Horse Racing).
 Requests to allow Bingo, Beetle Drive, or similar where part of a larger activity may be acceptable, but permission needs to be sought from the Hub Management Committee and where necessary, in consultation with the St James Church Parochial Church Council.

-- The public or private screening of pornographic films, video, or DVD, or the public or private reading of pornographic literature.
+- The public or private screening of pornographic films, videos, or DVDs, or the public or private reading of pornographic literature.

 - No animals other than assistance dogs, except by permission agreed in advance.